 KVVI (Keene Valley Video and Internet) offers internet access to over 95% of the homes and businesses in town.
 Satellite and Verizon Wireless data service are also available in some parts of Town.
 The KVVI network was built to its current configuration by the Town-Wide Broadband Project.
 KVVI was recently sold to SLIC Networks.
 The transition to new owners, new employees and new services is underway.

-If you have a good internet connection, the quickest way to make it pay for itself is to sign up for an internet telephone service and stop using Verizon.
+If you have an internet connection, the quickest way to make it pay for itself is to sign up for an internet telephone service and stop using Verizon.
 With services like Hulu, some people don’t use CATV anymore to get their television shows.
 There are also ways to access different cell phone services.

 If you are having trouble with your internet connection, follow these steps.